 The first American film directed by Alfred Hitchcock, Rebecca was nominated for 11 Academy Awards, including Best Director, Best Actor and Best Actress.
 It won two, for Best Picture and Best Cinematography, Black & White.

 Based on the now-classic novel of the same name by Daphne du Maurier, the film is true to the book in virtually every way, save for a plot element that was necessary to change to meet Motion Picture Production Code standards.
-Hitchcock deftly worked that change so it is barely notable in the overall storytelling, and the impact of the story is not lessened.
+Hitchcock deftly worked that change.
+It is barely notable in the overall storytelling, and the impact of the story is not lessened.

 Fontaine’s performance in particular is noteworthy; the subtle changes in her demeanor tell the bride’s story.
 While Fontaine had appeared in several films before this time, including small roles in Gunga Din and The Women, this became a breakout role for her.
 It led to other significant parts, including the lead in Suspicion the following year, for which she won the Oscar.

-George Sanders, who made a career of playing incorrigible characters, is pitch perfect as the wicked cousin determined to destroy Maxim, and in the process, take down the second Mrs. de Winter, the woman who replaced his highly favored cousin.
-And while you feel little sympathy for Mrs. Danvers, the character was given depth by the performance of Judith Anderson, who received an Oscar nomination for Best Supporting Actress.
+George Sanders, who made a career of playing incorrigible characters, is pitch perfect as the wicked cousin determined to destroy Maxim.
+In the process, he plans to take down the second Mrs. de Winter, the woman who replaced his highly favored cousin.
+And while you feel little sympathy for Mrs. Danvers, the character was given depth by the performance of Judith Anderson.
+She received an Oscar nomination for Best Supporting Actress.

 Hitchcock employed numerous tricks to set the mood for the story, including creating an emphasis on the omniscient presence of Mrs. Danvers in the young wife’s life by rarely showing the older woman walking or moving.
 She was nearly always seen standing still, seeming to appear out of nowhere, setting the fragile bride on edge in her own home.